MarcusWolschon/osmeditor4android/documentation/docs/help/vi/Introduction.md

 Để tránh sửa đổi nhầm lẫn, Vespucci bắt đầu trong chế độ “khóa” chỉ cho phép thu phóng và cuộn bản đồ.
 Chạm hình ![Locked](../images/locked.png) để mở khóa màn hình.

-Chạm lâu vào hình ổ khóa để hiển thị trình đơn có bốn tùy chọn:
+A long press on the lock icon or the _Modes_ menu in the map display overflow menu will display a menu offering 4 options:

 * **Normal** - the default editing mode, new objects can be added, existing ones edited, moved and removed.
 Simple white lock icon displayed.
-* **Tag only** - selecting an existing object will start the Property Editor, a long press on the main screen will add objects, but no other geometry operations will work.
+* **Tag only** - selecting an existing object will start the Property Editor, new objects can be added via the green "+" button, or long press, but no other geometry operations are enabled.
 White lock icon with a "T" is displayed.
 * **Address** - enables Address mode, a slightly simplified mode with specific actions available from the [Simple mode](../en/Simple%20actions.md) "+" button.
 White lock icon with an "A" is displayed.
 * **Indoor** - enables Indoor mode, see [Indoor mode](#indoor).
 White lock icon with an "I" is displayed.
 * **C-Mode** - enables C-Mode, only objects that have a warning flag set will be displayed, see [C-Mode](#c-mode).
 White lock icon with a "C" is displayed.

+If you are using Vespucci on an Android device that supports short cuts (long press on the app icon) you can start directly to _Address_ and _Indoor_ mode.

 #### Chạm, chạm đúp, và bấm lâu